pliscom/pliscom/README.md

 ### Hi, I'm Philip 👋

-I build with **data and AI** — LLM pipelines, AI agents, and full-stack apps — and I've spent 7+ years working with customers and turning complex technical ideas into things people actually use.
+I build with **data and AI** — LLM pipelines, AI agents, and full-stack apps - and I've spent 7+ years working with customers explaining and building technical tools.

 I like sitting where engineering meets the customer: deep enough to build it, clear enough to explain why it matters.